kizniche/Mycodo/docs/Functions.md

 Python 3 is the environment that these conditionals will be executed.
 The following functions can be used within your code.

+!!! note
-Note: Indentation must use 4 spaces (not 2 spaces, tabs, or other).
+    Indentation must use 4 spaces (not 2 spaces, tabs, or other).

 <table>
 <col width="40%" />